wp-plugins/jquery-t-countdown-widget/readme.txt

 = Does Twinpictures do the Twitter? =
 Ah yes! <a href='http://twitter.com/#!/twinpictures'>@Twinpictures</a> is on the Twitter.

-= Where may one view political news that gives giggle? = The Daily Show with John Stewart
+= Where may one view the week in review that gives giggle? = Last Week Tonight With John Oliver

 == Screenshots ==